For more Elysium's Passage Blog Posts go directly to the links

 2. A COURSE OF LOVE (ACOL)

 In these writings, Jesus purports to say much more about his life on earth as an example of how divinity is to be lived on Earth.
-ACOL is less centered on exercises to reorient and convert the egoic mind to a spiritual mind as encouraged by ACIM with its recommended exercise for each day of the year.
-Rather, it is more focused on emphasizing the union of heart and mind into fullness of being and how this can transform humanity into Christ consciousness.
+ACOL is less centred on exercises to reorient and convert the egoic mind to a spiritual mind as encouraged by ACIM with its recommended exercise for each day of the year.
+Rather, it is more focused on emphasizing the union of heart and mind into the fullness of being and how this can transform humanity into Christ consciousness.

 Though just as profound as ACIM, I find ACOL more readable and gentle.
-To me it seems it has been bestowed as a love-oriented application and conclusion for what ACIM had to say.
+To me, it seems it has been bestowed as a love-oriented application and conclusion for what ACIM had to say.

 I found it most interesting that many of the images I wrote about in the Elysium series were already contained in ACOL even before I read it or was even aware of the book.
 Especially prevalent is the image of the Mountain, its ascension and the ‘level ground’ (being comparable with the ‘Lowlands’).
 The hermetic words ‘as within, so without’ are also contained throughout.
 As with ACIM, I have quoted ACOL several times in the Elysium’s Passage series

 3. THE HOLY SPIRIT’S INTERPRETATION OF THE NEW TESTAMENT (NTI)